 I shook my head, afraid to say anything.
 I wouldn’t whisper to myself I instructed myself, knowing that even having such thoughts was a function of the drug I was on.
 How could they hold a hearing and convict me when I was so totally out of it, I had no idea, but I was still a Marine and by God, I would go out like one.

-There was a push against the double doors, jarring the reading colonel, and when the doors did not immediately open, a hard, insistent knocking against the wall behind where the three colonels sat.
+There was a push against the double doors, jarring the reading major, and when the doors did not immediately open, a hard, insistent knocking against the wall behind where the three colonels sat.

 The major came to his feet and moved his briefcase and chair before easing the doors open a bit.